 The risk management process is integrated in the annual strategy and financial planning process.
 The results of the risk assessment are appropriately considered during the annual analysis of the corporate strategy.

-The internal audit function is geared towards generating added value and improving business processes.
+The internal audit function is geared towards generating added value and optimising business processes.

-The findings and key points are presented quarterly to the Audit Committee and the Board of Directors.
-The internal audit of the Federation of Migros Cooperatives is conducted by Mitreva Treuhand und Revision AG.
+The findings and key points are presented quarterly to the Audit Committee and the Board of Directors; the Audit Committee regularly reviews the audit plans, the scope of the internal audit, the fees and the results.

-The purpose of the independent G. and A. Duttweiler Foundation is to preserve the ideas of Migros' founder.
-It also monitors adherence to the statutes and covenants at Migros and approves the salary bands for Migros' management as well as the mandate remuneration of the members of the FMC Board of Directors.
+The purpose of the independent foundation is to preserve the ideas of Migros’ founder.
+It also monitors adherence to the statutes and covenants at Migros, and approves the salary bands for Migros’ management and the mandate remuneration of the members of the FMC Board of Directors.

-The Foundation Council includes the following seven independent members:
+At the end of 2021, the Foundation Council comprised the following six, predominantly independent members: